Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Preliminaries

 We assume that a signal is generated as a random linear combination of the dictionary atoms.
-For our theoretical analysis, we need to specify a probability distribution for the random linear coefficients.
-In this paper, we consider the following two probabilistic models:
+In this paper, we consider the following two probabilistic models for the random linear coefficients:

 \textbf{Probabilistic models for sparse coefficients.} Denote by $\z\in \mathbb R^m$ a random vector from the $K$-dimensional standard normal distribution. \begin{description} \item[\textbf{Model 1 -- $SG(s)$.}] Let $\Set$ be a size-$s$ subset uniformly drawn from all size-$s$ subsets of $\intSet{K}$.
 Define $\xibf \in \{0,1\}^K$ by setting $\xibf[j] = \indicator\{j\in \Set\}$ for $j\in \intSet{K}$, where $I\{.\}$ is the indicator function.
 Let $\alphabf\in\mathbb R^m$ be such that $\alphabf[j] = \xibf[j]\z[j]$.
 Then we say $\alphabf$ is drawn from the {\it $s$-sparse Gaussian model}, or $SG(s)$. \item[\textbf{Model 2 -- $BG(p)$.}] For $j\in \intSet{K}$, let $\xibf[j]$'s be $i.i.d.$ Bernoulli random variable with success probability $p \in (0,1]$.
 Let $\alphabf\in\mathbb R^m$ be such that $\alphabf[j] = \xibf[j]\z[j]$.
 Then we say $\alphabf$ is drawn from the {\it Bernoulli($p$)-Gaussian model}, or $BG(p)$. \end{description} With the above two models we can formally state the following assumption for random signal generation: